Sri Lankan leopard: Threats

 The survival of the Sri Lankan leopard is primarily threatened by increasing habitat loss and fragmentation, together with an increasing risk of human-induced mortality.
 Leopards are killed by people either accidentally in wire snares set for other species, or as retaliation after livestock depredation (usually through poisoning the livestock carcass).
 They are also occasionally shot.
 Since 2010, over 90 leopards are known to have been killed by people in Sri Lanka.

 Three individuals were killed by snare traps in the Sinharaja conservation area, one of which is stuffed and displayed at the Giritale Wildlife Museum.
 In May 2020, the melanistic leopard filmed in 2019 was found caught in a snare at the Lakshapana Estate in Nallathanniya, Hatton.
 Later, it was transported to Elephant Transit Home in Udawalawa for treatment, where it died.
 The snare had heavily injured its neck.

 Even in large, contiguous protected areas, human encroachment in the border areas is impacting leopard distribution and reducing the effective size of these protected areas.

 Conservation

 Ongoing research into the Sri Lankan leopard is needed to ensure that conservation measures are targeted and effective.
 The Leopard Project under the Wilderness and Wildlife Conservation Trust (WWCT), founded by Anjali Watson, and Dr. Andrew Kittle is working closely with the Government of Sri Lanka to ensure this occurs.
 The Sri Lanka Wildlife Conservation Society will also undertake some studies.
 The WWCT is engaged throughout the island with targeted work ongoing in the central hills region where fragmentation of the leopard's habitat is rapidly occurring.

+Historical documentation

+A 1958 photograph from Yala National Park shows game ranger Liyanage John Stanley Fernando with a rescued Sri Lankan leopard (Panthera pardus kotiya) cub, illustrating early conservation practice in Sri Lanka.
+Taken two years after the subspecies was formally described, the image is an early surviving visual record of the Sri Lankan leopard in a conservation context.